-Sprint to pay Apple $15.5 billion for iPhone over next four yearsAlex Wagner - Deputy Managing Editor, News Desk
+Sprint to pay Apple $15.5 billion for iPhone over next four yearsAlex Wagner - Editorial Director of News and Content

 Earlier this month Sprint joined AT&T and Verizon as the third carrier to offer Apple's iPhone in the U.S., adding both the iPhone 4 and iPhone 4S to its lineup of devices.
 Ever since then there have been folks wondering exactly what the Now Network had to give up in order to get iOS devices on its shelves.
 Sprint recently revealed as a part of its Q3 2011 earnings report that it has agreed to pay Apple at least $15.5 billion to Apple over the next four years for the iPhone.
 The No. 3 carrier may end up paying even more, though, because that figure is based on the number of phones that it sells.
 The subsidy that Sprint is paying to Apple for each iPhone works out to be around $200 higher than what it pays for other handsets in its roster, but CEO Dan Hesse believes that the device "is worth every penny."